What is CELA?

 Creative industries have not had that same support.

-Despite employing large numbers of Hoosiers and contributing significantly to the state’s economy, creative sectors have often been treated as secondary or supplemental rather than as core economic drivers.
-The absence of shared definitions, standardized data, and unified advocacy has made it difficult for policymakers, funders, and economic development leaders to fully understand their scale, impact, and needs.
+Despite employing large numbers of Hoosiers and contributing significantly to the state’s economy, creative sectors have often been treated as supplemental rather than as essential economic drivers.
+The absence of shared definitions, standardized data, and unified advocacy has made it difficult for policymakers, funders, and economic development leaders to fully understand their scale, impact, and relevance in a rapidly evolving economy.

-By organizing creative sectors under a single trade association, tracking and communicating data, and advocating for policies and incentives that reflect the realities of creative work, CELA helps ensure that creative industries receive the same strategic attention and infrastructure support as Indiana’s other priority industries.
+By organizing creative sectors under a single trade association, working to track and communicate data, and advocating for policies and incentives that reflect the realities of creative work, CELA helps ensure that creative industries receive the same strategic attention and infrastructure support as Indiana’s other priority industries.

 The Power of the Creative Economy